 Aziz Isa Elkun, fromUyghur PEN Online Revitalization Project director, recently searched Perhat Tursun’ case and studied his literary work.
 He translated a poem written by Perhat Tursun and used as a pre-word for his one of the most controversial novel “The Art of Suicide”.

-One day the loneliness will have reached its’ peak
+One day loneliness will reach its peak

-We can be still quietly able to shed our tears.
+We can still shed silent tears.

-Let’s cry, may our tears look beautiful
+Let’s cry, maybe our tears will be beautiful

-It’s a luck when every night turns into a dream.
+We’re lucky when every night turns into a dream.

-When we remember the blood-pumping heart
+When we think of the heart pumping blood

 From Perhat Tursun’s novel “The Art of Suicide”.